aristanetworks/cloudvision-python-actions/README.md

 #### Prepare the action pack

 * Clone the github repo into a folder using `git clone`
-* Check out the branch/tag associated with the wanted release e.g. `git checkout 2022.2`
+* (Optional) Check out the branch/tag associated with the wanted release e.g. `git checkout 2024.2`
 * `tar` up the action pack while you are in the `actionpacks` directory (or equivalent directory).
 The name of the tar is not important, but it is good practice to use the same name as the as the directory you are tarring, and include the version string.
-  * If using an OS X (Apple) machine, be sure to include the `--disable-copyfile` flag when running tar, or the actionpack may not be accepted.
-This flag is not available on Linux machines
-  * Alternatively (in a 2022 or beyond release), running `make actionpacks` (or `make actionpacks-mac` on an OS X system) will tar up all action packs in the repository and add them into the `gen` folder
+  * Run `make actionpacks` (or `make actionpacks-mac` on an OS X system) will tar up all action packs in the repository and add them into the `gen` folder (See Makefile for further details)

-**Note**: For CloudVision version 2023.1 onwards, check the [releases page](https://github.com/aristanetworks/cloudvision-python-actions/releases) to download the prebuilt tar files directly.

-#### Upload the actionpack

-* Use `scp` to copy the tar file over to any of the cvp nodes in the system.
-* On the cvp node, upload the action pack via the the `actionpack_cli`

-**Note**: This will upload the action pack as the `aerisadmin` user, which means that only the `aerisadmin` user will be able to modify or delete them (copies can still be made and modified/deleted by any user authorised to create actions).

-To _avoid_ making an aeris admin gated script, it is advised to create a new action, and to copy the script and arguments wanted from the example in question.

 ### Example

-**Note**: This example is using the `event-monitor` action pack, which is bundled by default, for a CloudVision `2022.2.*` installation, with tar being run on an OS X machine.
+**Note**: This example is using the `event-monitor` action pack, which is bundled by default, for a CloudVision `2024.3.*` installation, with tar being run on an OS X machine.

-For CloudVision version 2023.1 onwards, check the [releases page](https://github.com/aristanetworks/cloudvision-python-actions/releases) to download the prebuilt tar files such as `event-monitor-action-pack` directly.

 #### Creating the action pack tar